-To accelerate towards ZEROHarm and to support the ongoing development of our strong safety culture, we commenced several improvement initiatives in FY2018, including:
+To support the ongoing development of our strong safety culture, we are undertaking several safety improvement initiatives, including:

 - streamlining and simplifying our Safety Management System

 - providing safety leadership training for our frontline leaders

 - improving organisational learning from safety, health and environment incidents.